 (5) Confirmation of Family Relationship downloadable from the UNU-INWEH website

-PLEASE NOTE (only applicable when contacted for interview and to submit prior to the interview):
+PLEASE NOTE (only applicable when contacted for interview and when offered an internship):

 - Document(s) for Proof of enrollment or graduation; downloadable from the UNU-INWEH website

-- Proof of health and life/accident insurance valid for the location in which the internship will be carried out.
+- Proof of health and life/accident insurance valid for the location in which the internship will be carried out, and for the full duration of the internship.
 Selected intern must have health and life insurance.
-NOTE: ONLY applicable for on-site internships.

 I am not a student anymore.
 Do I have to complete part II of the application form?